Inedo/inedo-docs/Content/proget/installation/migrating-to-proget/myget-migration.md

 ![Create New Feed](/resources/docs/proget-feeds-createnewfeed.png){height="" width="50%"}

 You will then need to select the type of feed you would like to setup.
-In this guide we will be setting up a NuGet feed for a fictious company called Kramerica, but the steps should be nearly the same for any feed.
-Select the feed you wish to setup and fill in the relevant fields.
+In this guide, we will be setting up a NuGet feed for a fictitious company called Kramerica, but the steps should be nearly the same for any feed.
+Select the feed you wish to set up and fill in the relevant fields.

 ![New NuGet Feed](/resources/docs/proget-nuget-newfeed.png){height="" width="50%"}